 Beyond this, if you want to lose weight or maintain your current weight, you’re better off starting before January.
-Holiday weight gain accounts for about one pound per year — and you typically don’t lose it, which makes the Thanksgiving–New Year’s stretch a major contributor to overall weight gain, finds a review in the Journal of Obesity.
+Holiday weight gain accounts for about 1 pound per year — and you typically don’t lose it, which makes the stretch from Thanksgiving through New Year’s a major contributor to overall weight gain, finds a review in the Journal of Obesity.

 For these reasons, starting now with a specific pre-resolution beats making yet another throwaway New Year’s resolutions list.

 HOW TO GET STARTED

 Instead of listing out final targets (like ‘lose 20 pounds’), imagine your best self, suggests Samuels.
 Write it down in a journal or create a vision board to describe, in detail, what operating at your highest level could look and feel like.
 Get as specific as possible with categories including nutrition and fitness habits and self-care practices, she suggests.